 Deferred Inflows of Resources - A deferred inflow of resources is an acquisition of net position by the government that is applicable to a future reporting period.
 For governmental funds this includes unavailable revenue in connection with receivables for revenues that are not considered available to liquidate liabilities of the current period.
-Deferred amounts on bond refundings are included in the district-wide financials statements.
-The amounts represent the difference between the reacquisition price and the net carrying amount of the prior debt.
 For academy-wide financial statements, the Academy reports deferred inflows of resources as a result of pension and OPEB plan earnings.
 This amount is the result of a difference between what the plan expected to earn from the plan investments and what the plan actually earned.
 This amount will be amortized over the next four years and included in pension and OPEB expense.
 Changes in assumptions relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining services lives of the employees and retirees in the plans.
 Deferred inflows of resources also includes revenue received relating to the amounts included in the deferred outflows for payments related to MPSERS Unfunded Actuarial Accrued Liabilities (UAAL) Stabilization defined benefit pension statutorily required contributions.